CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

  > **Forecast:** Cost forecasts display a projection of your projected costs for the given time period based on your recent spending.
 You can see when the forecasted spend is going to exceed the budget threshold if you put up a budget in Cost analysis.
 For up to a year, the prediction model can anticipate future costs.

-5. You can play with different filters provided here to analyze the cost, such as:
+5. You can play with the different filters provided here to analyze the cost, such as:

  * **View:** Cost analysis has four built-in views; they are as follows:
    1. **Accumulated cost -** How much have I spent so far this month?
 Will I stay within my budget?
-   2. **Daily cost -** Have there been any increases in the costs per day for the last 30 days?
+   2. **Daily cost -** Have there been any increases in the cost per day for the last 30 days?
    3. **Cost by service -**	How has my monthly usage varied over the past three invoices?
    4. **Cost by resource -**	Which resources cost the most so far this month?
    5. **Invoice details -**	What charges did I have on my last invoice?